SparkPost/support-docs/articles/getting-started/setting-up-domains.md

     ![](media/setting-up-domains/verified-sending-domain.png)

-1. You can have as many sending domains as you’d like.
-However, they can only be in ONE SparkPost account.
-Duplicates across multiple accounts are not permitted.

 *Note:* that if you ever remove your domain from your SparkPost Account and re-add it, this will reset the TXT record for the domain in SparkPost, so you will need to update your DNS TXT record to verify the domain.